Climate change is impacting Minnesota's wildlife, plants, waters, historic resources, infrastructure, and available outdoor recreation activities.

 Minnesota already is experiencing a range of impacts from climate change.
 You may have observed some of these impacts yourself, but some are less obvious than others.

-We asked Minnesota residents from all over the state to share their stories about how climate change is impacting their experience of the great outdoors.
+We asked DNR employees and other Minnesota residents from all over the state to share their stories about how climate change is changing their experience of the great outdoors.

 Select a map marker or click on a link in the topic list to read their stories: